RBEGamer/OP1.FUN-SCRAPER/README.md

 ## Keeping track
 `UPDATE_CSV = True` enables CSV capability.
-It updates and keep tracks of all the packs available on the op1fun website and also keep track of download status.
-This prevents you from downloading redundant files and also the resumes if the program stops
+It updates and keep tracks of all the packs available on the op1fun website.
+And keep track of every pack's download status.
+This prevents you from downloading redundant files.
+It also resumes to undownloaded files if the program ever stops.

 # RUN